Arenado homers, Wainwright pitches Cards past Rockies 2-0

 MOTHER’S DAY TRIBUTE

-St. Louis C Yadier Molina wore special gear in honor of Mother’s Day.
+Molina wore special gear in honor of Mother’s Day.
 He donned a pink chest protector and also wore white shin guards.
 His mother, Gladys, was in attendance.
+“I’m happy for her,” Molina said.
+“She gets mad when we lose.”

 TRAINER’S ROOM